qubic/docs/docs/developers/ticks-and-concurrency.md

 **Architectural implications**:

 - **No traditional mempool**: Because transactions are scheduled for specific ticks, there's no need for a traditional mempool where transactions wait to be processed.
 In Qubic, there is a pending transaction pool that collects all transactions for a specific tick.
 In case that there are more than the maximum number of transactions scheduled for a tick, the lowest priority transactions are discarded.
-Either your transaction makes it into its designated tick or it's lost forever.
+Transactions that don't make it into their target tick are not automatically retried; the client must detect this and resubmit if needed.

+  *A note on priority: protocol transactions always have maximum priority; other transactions are prioritized by balance and address inactivity, meaning addresses that have recently sent or received Qubics have lower priority.*
 - **Deterministic execution**: You must specify exactly WHEN your transaction will execute (the target tick number), not just submit it and hope for the best
 - **Time window planning**: You need a minimum of 3 ticks offset to ensure network propagation, though most applications use 10+ ticks for safety
 - **Single opportunity**: If the target tick passes and your transaction wasn't included (due to network issues, invalid signature, etc.), the transaction is irreversibly lost.
 There's no retry mechanism - you must create and send a new transaction